Weavers Cross transport-led regeneration project in Belfast

 Connectivity

-Weavers Cross benefits from excellent road, rail and air infrastructure right across the entire island of Ireland.
+Weavers Cross benefits from excellent road, rail and air connectivity right across the UK, Ireland and beyond.

 It’s only a 1 hour flight from London and under 2 hours’ drive to Dublin, as well as just minutes by car from the M1 and M2 motorways, the Port of Belfast, Belfast International Airport and Belfast City Airport.

-The Belfast Transport Hub will facilitate travel throughout Northern Ireland by both rail and bus.
+Belfast Grand Central Station will facilitate travel throughout Northern Ireland by both rail and bus.
 It will also welcome the Enterprise Service, a direct rail service running from Belfast to Dublin city centre, as well as cross-border coach services to Dublin and Dublin Airport.

 Weavers Cross also has strong cycling and pedestrian links within the Belfast area.